 Benzo withdrawal rarely causes serious illnesses or death, but these medications can be dangerous and deadly if taken with alcohol or other substances.
 Life-threatening seizures are the biggest risk for people in benzo withdrawal.

 Regular benzo users who want to stop using are strongly advised to a) avoid quitting the drug abruptly, a process known as going cold turkey, and b) seek professional detox treatment to manage withdrawal symptoms.

-Serious withdrawal symptoms can include rebound symptoms that made the person take the drug in the first place; those symptoms often return in greater severity, unfortunately.
+Serious withdrawal can include rebound of the symptoms that made the person take the drug in the first place; those symptoms often return in greater severity, unfortunately.

 Detox treatment under the care of licensed health care and mental health care professionals is highly recommended.
 A monitored withdrawal ensures clients are kept safe and comfortable and that their needs will be met throughout the process.